Badee2000/OnlineShop/readme.md

 # 2- Steps to start the project on your machine.

-### Project Features:
+### 1- Project Features:

--
+- Shopping Cart.

+- Storing carts in sessions `For more performance`.

+- Using `cotext processor` for the cart and order_id.

+- Asynchronous tasks using `Celery & Redis`.

+- Integrating a payment gateway using `Stripe API`.

+- A simple recommendation system using `Redis` that recommends products that have been bought with the product you want.

+- A coupon system. after using the coupon it will be stored in the session.

-### Steps to start the project on your machine:
+### 2- Steps to start the project on your machine:

-- `Start a virtual environment`:
+- Start a virtual environment:

-  - python -m venv env/myshop
+  - `python -m venv env/myshop`

-- `Open the virtual environment`:
+- Open the virtual environment:

-  - .\env\myshop\Scripts\activate
+  - `.\env\myshop\Scripts\activate`

-- `Install all the requirements`:
+- Install all the requirements:

-  - pip install -r requirements.txt
+  - `pip install -r requirements.txt`

-- `Start redis server to be able to start celery (redis is a message broker)`:
+- Start redis server to be able to start celery (redis is a message broker):

-  - redis-server
+  - `redis-server`

-- `Start celery worker`:
+- Start celery worker:

-  - celery -A myshop worker -l info -P gevent
+  - `celery -A myshop worker -l info -P gevent`

 ## Config settings.py: